cds-snc/canadalogin-static-website/website/src/en/users/manage-your-account/what-to-do-when-you-find-suspicious-activity.md

 If you think someone changed your account info, like your password or 2-step verification phone number, or you cannot sign in for another reason, try the following options to sign in:

-- {% linkRef links.forgotyourpassword '' 'Reset your password' %}
+- {% link links.forgotyourpassword 'Reset your password' %}
 - {% linkRef links.problemssigninginwith2stepverification 'cannot-access-your-phone' 'Recover your 2-step verification' %}

 ### 2. Review your settings and revert any changes that were made to your account information